hamedkabirik/HMGCN/README.md

 # HMGCN
 This repository provides a reference implementation of HMGCN as described in the paper:
-> HMGCN: Heterogeneous Multilayer Graph Convolutional Network
+> Heterogeneous Multilayer Graph Convolutional Network
 >
 > Hamed Kabiri Kenari
 >